adswa/multimatch_gaze/paper.md

 usually captured with eye tracking devices.
-Scan path similarity is a measure that is used in a variety of disciplines ranging from cognitive psychology, medicine, and marketing to man-machine-interfaces.
+Scan path similarity is a measure that is used in a variety of disciplines ranging from cognitive psychology, medicine, and marketing to human-machine interfaces.
 In addition to quantifying position and order of a series of eye-movements, comparing their temporo-spatial sequence adds an insightful dimension to the traditional analysis of eye tracking data.